 (Rotterdam, 2-3 October 2018) - Igor Jakomin, COO of CargoX, presented the CargoX Smart B/L™ at the Smart Ports & Supply Chain Technologies conference, held by the cargo industry’s leading journal, Port Technology, in Europe’s premier port city of Rotterdam.

-Topics discussed challenges of decentralising the management of specific processes, integrating IoT applications to the global supply chain to locate assets, developing greater communication, data sharing and integration, and tons more.
-The smart supply chain lectures focused on total end-to-end data sharing solutions, and collaboration & standardisation.
+Topics discussed challenges of decentralizing the management of specific processes, integrating IoT applications to the global supply chain to locate assets, developing greater communication, data sharing and integration, and tons more.
+The smart supply chain lectures focused on total end-to-end data sharing solutions, and collaboration & standardization.

-Attendees at the conference included port authorities, port management companies and consultancies, end-to-end supply chain software providers, container terminals, terminal operators, shipping lines, freight forwarders, iot companies, system integrators, tech giants, tech startups, incubators, cargo owners, cargo insurance companies, infrastructure developers, financiers and investors, security providers, leading university professors, supranational organisations, regulatory bodies, think tanks, and countless other players in the global shipping game.
+Attendees at the conference included port authorities, port management companies and consultancies, end-to-end supply chain software providers, container terminals, terminal operators, shipping lines, freight forwarders, IoT companies, system integrators, tech giants, tech startups, incubators, cargo owners, cargo insurance companies, infrastructure developers, financiers and investors, security providers, leading university professors, supranational organizations, regulatory bodies, think tanks, and countless other players in the global shipping game.

 More about Smart Ports & Supply Chain Technologies